arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

  **Russia’s** Gazprom will restart gas supplies to Europe via the **Nord Stream 1** pipeline on schedule on Thursday, but at a reduced capacity, according to a report by Reuters.
-The pipeline closed last week for maintenance but the European Commission said earlier they did not expect it to reopen on time.
+The pipeline closed last week for maintenance but the European Commission said earlier it did not expect it to reopen on time.
 Some suspect Russia is manipulating gas flows as a [political tool](https://www.economist.com/europe/2022/07/11/europe-is-preparing-for-russian-gas-to-be-cut-off-this-winter) in retaliation for EU sanctions.

 A Delaware judge set an October start date in the trial between **Elon Musk** and **Twitter** , rejecting Mr Musk’s bid to hold it next year.
 A long delay, and the uncertainty around the deal, harms Twitter “every hour of every day”, argued its lawyers.
 The social-media firm sued Mr Musk after he sought to [abandon his agreement to buy it](https://www.economist.com/business/2022/07/11/with-or-without-elon-musk-twitter-is-overdue-a-shake-up) for $44bn.